Rick Martin: Achievements

+Martin was selected to play in the NHL All-Star Game in seven consecutive seasons from 1972 to 1978.
+He was a 1st Team All-Star in 1974 and 1975 to go along with selections to the 2nd Team All-Star in 1976 and 1977.
+His 21 hat tricks is 14th all-time in NHL history (along with being a franchise record for Buffalo) and his 0.561 goals per game is 12th all-time.
+While he never won a Stanley Cup, he was part of the roster on Team Canada for their victorious 1976 Canada Cup run.
+Martin finished in the top ten for goals in five different seasons (1971-72, 1973-74, 1974-75, 1975-76, 1976-77), which most notably saw him finish 2nd in the 1973-74 season.
+Martin formerly held season franchise records for goals and goals per game.

 Personal life

-Rick and his wife were owners of Globalquest Solutions and Globalquest Staffing Solutions in Williamsville, New York.
+Martin and his wife, Mikey, were owners of Globalquest Solutions and Globalquest Staffing Solutions in Williamsville, New York.
+The couple had three children together, sons Cory, Josh, and Erick.

 Martin owned a bar/restaurant called Slapshot on Niagara Falls Boulevard in Niagara Falls, N.Y.

-Rick Martin died on March 13, 2011, in Clarence, New York, from a heart attack while driving, a complication of hypertensive arteriosclerotic cardiovascular disease.
+Martin died on March 13, 2011, in Clarence, New York, from a heart attack while driving, a complication of hypertensive arteriosclerotic cardiovascular disease.
 He was 59 years old.
-He was survived by his wife Mikey, who has since died on December 16, 2017, and his sons Cory, Josh, and Erick.
 Later analysis revealed that Martin had stage 2 chronic traumatic encephalopathy, a disease normally associated with enforcers; the damage was believed to stem from a severe concussion Martin sustained in 1978, and it had no effect on his cognitive abilities.
-Martin is the first non-enforcer to have been diagnosed with the disease, which can only be diagnosed posthumously.
+Martin was the first non-enforcer to have been diagnosed with the disease, which can only be diagnosed posthumously.